Updated January 2023

 Bottom line: MOA salaries are generally higher in hospitals than they are in other types of medical offices.
 But there’s room for significant growth in any healthcare setting.

-WHAT’S THE JOB OUTLOOK FOR MEDICAL OFFICE ASSISTANTS IN ONTARIO?
+WHAT’S THE JOB OUTLOOK FOR MEDICAL OFFICE ASSISTANTS?

-The Job Bank says demand for medical office assistants will be good in most regions of Ontario through 2024.
-Notably, the Kingston-Pembroke and Stratford-Bruce Peninsula regions get a full five stars for outlook and growth.
+The Job Bank says demand for medical office assistants will be good or very good in most regions of Canada through 2025.
+Saskatchewan, Manitoba, and Quebec have the strongest outlooks.

-The Ontario government estimates that MOA employment throughout the province will grow by almost 10 per cent between 2021 and 2025.
-That means up to 6,000 medical office assistant jobs could become available during that time frame.
+The Ontario government estimates that MOA employment throughout the province will grow by almost 13 per cent between 2023 and 2027.
+That means up to 4,000 medical office assistant jobs could become available in Ontario alone over that time frame.

 HOW DO YOU BECOME A MEDICAL OFFICE ASSISTANT?

 A college diploma is typically required.
-Medical office administration programs are widely available across Canada and often take no more than a year to complete.
+Medical office administration programs are widely available across Canada and generally take about a year to complete.

 A good MOA program teaches you how to: